 ROP resolves several theft cases

-Muscat – The Department of Criminal Investigation, led by the police in Buraimi, made thefts in case related to stealing of cash from a shop after they broke open the door.
-In another case, a caretaker was caught stealing cash from her employer’s safe.
+MUSCAT: The Department of Criminal Investigation, led by the police in Al Buraimi, arrested a person in a case related to stealing of cash from a shop after he broke open.
+In another case, a caretaker was caught stealing cash from her employer’s cupboard.
+The money was seized as the accused confessed the crime.
+In another case, the Department of Criminal Investigation, led by the police in Al Dakhiliyah, arrested two suspects in the case of stealing a generator from a house under construction.
+The defendants were referred to the judicial authorities to complete the necessary procedures against them.